If you love naturally, beautiful flower arrangements in your garden, with a sweet fragrance include the Stargazer lily!

 Caring For Stargazing Lily Bulbs

 All plants require some attention to give good results, and the Stargazer lily is no different.
-Here are few tips for stargazer lily care:
+Here are few tips for stargazer flowers care:

 - Fertilize Stargazer lilies once a month from early spring until they finish flowering.